-Without taking into account any other changes in such net tangible book value after May 31, 2006, other than to give effect to (i) the conversion of all of our preferred shares into common shares, which will occur immediately prior to the closing of this offering, (ii) the repayment of our short-term borrowings of US\$4.4 million and long-term debt of US\$18.7 million and (iii) our sale of 7,500,000 ADSs offered in this offering, at an initial public offering price of US\$15.00 per ADS, and after deduction of underwriting discounts and commissions and estimated offering expenses (assuming the over-allotment option is not exercised), our pro forma net tangible book value at May 31, 2006 would have been US\$1.02 per outstanding common share, including common shares underlying our outstanding ADSs, or US\$4.08 per ADS.
-This represents an immediate increase in net tangible book value of US\$0.37 per common share, or US\$1.48 per ADS, to purchasers of ADSs in this offering.
+Without taking into account any other changes in such net tangible book value after May 31, 2006, other than to give effect to (i) the conversion of all of our preferred shares into common shares, which will occur immediately prior to the closing of this offering, (ii) the repayment of our short-term borrowings of US\$4.4 million and long-term debt of US\$18.7 million and (iii) our sale of 7,500,000 ADSs offered in this offering, at an assumed initial public offering price of US\$12.00 per ADS, the midpoint of the estimated public offering price range, and after deduction of underwriting discounts and commissions and estimated offering expenses (assuming the over-allotment option is not exercised), our pro forma net tangible book value at May 31, 2006 would have been US\$0.87 per outstanding common share, including common shares underlying our outstanding ADSs, or US\$3.48 per ADS.
+This represents an immediate increase in net tangible book value of US\$0.22 per common share, or US\$0.88 per ADS, to purchasers of ADSs in this offering.

-The following table illustrates the dilution on a per common share basis assuming that all ADSs are exchanged for common shares:
+The following table illustrates the dilution on a per common share basis assuming that the initial public offering price per common share is US\$3.00 and all ADSs are exchanged for common shares:

-Initial public offering price per common share before deduction of underwriting discounts and commissions and estimated offering expenses US\$ 3.75 Pro Forma net tangible book value per common share US\$ 1.02 Amount of dilution in net tangible book value per common share to new investors in the offering US\$ 2.73 Amount of dilution in net tangible book value per ADS to new investors in the offering US\$10.92
+Assumed initial public offering price per common share before deduction of underwriting discounts and commissions and estimated offering expenses US\$3.00 Pro Forma net tangible book value per common share US\$0.87 Amount of dilution in net tangible book value per common share to new investors in the offering US\$2.13 Amount of dilution in net tangible book value per ADS to new investors in the offering US\$8.52